ntclark/PostScript/HostPostscript/Readme.md

 This latter concept is discussed [here](../PostScriptInterpreter/#note).

-It is a windows application that implements the appropriate COM interfaces used to host the PS Interpreter COM object
+This project is a windows application that implements the appropriate COM interfaces used to host the PS Interpreter COM object

 As such, it is an excellent example of my COM centric interaction techniques between a windows user interface application, and any given COM object that understands the IOleObject type of interfaces.

-Specifically, this project demonstrates to you how you would embed the main PostScript interpreter engine in some system **you** may be developing in order to seamlessly implement PostScript file ('.ps) interpretation for whatever reason you might find necessary.
+Specifically, this project demonstrates to you how you would embed the main PostScript interpreter engine in some system **you** may be developing in order to seamlessly implement PostScript file ('.ps) interpretation or rendering for whatever reason you might find necessary.